“If Brexit occurs there will almost inevitably be a period of uncertainty, and uncertainty is what we can’t cope with.”

 In the context of Brexit, a strong business acumen will help HR leaders have a relevant point of view when, for example, scenario planning for different office locations or determining how to manage worker shortages.

 This means that, as an HR expert, you need to become familiar with your company’s balance sheet, and know where your business makes and spends money.
-The goal is to understand how the metrics you collect — about engagement, retention, benefits, etc. — lead to improved organisational performance and a stronger bottom line.
+The goal is to understand how the metrics you collect — about engagement, retention, benefits, etc. — lead to improved organizational performance and a stronger bottom line.

 In a 2010 CIPD study on strategic talent planning, Alex Merrylees, who was head of HR for Virgin Atlantic Airways at the time, described how for an airline the planning process is led by its aircraft acquisition/fleet plan because “this will start to indicate the size of the operational work groups.
 Aircraft can’t be left unused because that would be monstrously expensive.”